ana-gujabidze/dockerized-python-cli-program/README.md

 After starting postgres:latest container successfully, application can be run locally.

-Navigate to the app directory and from there run command
+Navigate to the root directory and from there run command
 ```
-cd app
-python3 app.py
+python3 src/app.py
 ```

 Result should be the following: